Cpymadtools

 Module with functions to manipulate MAD-X TWISS functionality through a Madx object.

-Extracts the TWISS table for desired variables from the provided Madx object, and for certain elements matching the provided patterns.
-The table is returned as a TfsDataFrame.
-Additionally, the SUMM table is also returned as the headers of the returned DataFrame.
+Extracts the TWISS table for desired variables from the provided Madx object, for elements matching the provided patterns.
+The table is returned as a TfsDataFrame, the headers of which are the contents of the internal SUMM table.

 Note